interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

         await ctx.send("Your username starts with an 'a'!", ephemeral=True)
     ```

 When multiple checks are used, *all* checks must pass for the command to be executed.
+When a check fails, the command error `CommandCheckFailure` is raised, with a message to the user that the user "does not have permission to run this command."

 ## Avoid Redefining Options